Peninsular Plateau: Types, Features: What is Patland Plateau?

 The peninsular plateau can be put in two categories, the Central Highlands and the Deccan Plateau.

 Here are some states in which plateaus are prominently spread:

 • Tamil Nadu

 The lava-capped Mesas has its local name which is Patland plateau which can be said pat in short.
 In India, lava-capped Mesas is located in the Chotanagpur plateau.
 Patlands are formed through a process of laterisation.
-Lava deposition present on the top of the surface which provides resistance to denudation.
+Lava deposition is present on the top of the surface which provides resistance to denudation.
 The main feature of these pats or patlands is the flat surface.
-That is why these type of plateau is also called a flat-topped plateau because of its even surface.
+That is why this type of plateau is also called a flat-topped plateau because of its even surface.
 They look as if they are one continuous plateau that is dependent on the summit level.